 The Blue Ridge Mountains Council takes the safety and welfare of its staff and participants very seriously.
-If anyone in your unit has experienced nausea, vomiting, diarrhea, or fever-like symptoms during the week prior to camp starting, please ask them to stay home.
-The Health Officers may quarantine entire units, as well as campsites, if they suspect a risk of contagion.
+If anyone in your unit has experienced nausea, vomiting, diarrhea, or fever-like symptoms during the week before camp starts, please ask them to stay home.
+The Health Officers may quarantine entire units and campsites if they suspect a risk of contagion.